segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 require these credentials.
 This effectively deprecates the shared Service Account.

-In order to stay ahead of this change, make sure to migrate your warehouse by following the instructions in the "Create a Service Account for Segment" section above.
+To stay ahead of this change,  migrate your warehouse by following the instructions in the "Create a Service Account for Segment" section above.
 Then, head to your warehouse's connection settings and update with the **Credentials** you created.